suwhs/wATLlib/README.md

   - auto-hyphenation,
   - adapter for show paginated article with stock ViewPager
   - supported Android version - 2.3 - 5.1+ (both runtimes - ART and DALVIK)
+  - supports animation with DrawableSpan
+  - and more...

 Demo Application available on Google Play